 - May commuters students hang out with other students at the residence hall?

 Yes!
 All Summer Scholar students have full access to the residence hall.
-The front door may be accessed by using their Loyola ID card to swipe the black box and unlocking the gate and doors.
 We use the residence hall as a home base for program and activities as well as a place to meet when leaving for events.

 - May students visit with family friends and/or relatives during the program?